Amrutadoke6/terraform-CloudOps/README.md

  1.modules/vpc/

-Creates a private network with:
+-Creates a private network with:

 - Public & Private subnets